NEW Program at Beyond the Beat

 The program is running off laptops using ProTools, Reason, Ableton Live, DAWS Programs and we’re also using a program called Maschine as a mainstay, which has integrated hardware that essentially is a midi-controller but also functions as a way of organizing a song.
 It’s been described as a ‘mouse with many buttons.’
 It’s a lot of fun and takes the experience to another level.

 How does the software work; can I make anything?

 You really can.
 If there’s one problem with it, it’s that there are no limitations.
-Anything you can think of in your mind, anything you can imagine, any sound; you can pretty well go about making that sound if you have the technique – the production chops – to do so.
-And you can learn and build that through the beat making program.
+Anything you can think of in your mind, anything you can imagine, any sound you want you can pretty well go about making that sound if you have the technique (the production chops) to do so.
+And you can learn and build that through the Beat Making program.
 Through a series of really interesting experiments you try along the way, you discover certain sounds, you log them away, and bring them back later to blend with something else.
 It’s a really fun process.

 Why teach Beat Making in pairs?

-I’ve been approaching it as working in pairs of students because I think there’s an underlying lesson that’s important when you’re making music, and that is other people’s perspectives.
+I’ve been approaching it as working in pairs of students because I think there’s an underlying lesson that’s important when you’re making music, and that is other peoples’ perspectives.
 It’s definitely cool to be an artist with a clear and individual vision, but I like the idea of beat makers specifically working as a group because it opens up the world of expression and learning.
-We’re treating beat making almost like it’s a miniature band.
-It’s collaborative.
-Socially, what that does is bring in a different dynamic, and in my opinion, also makes it more fun.
+We’re treating beat making almost like it’s a miniature band; it’s collaborative.
+Socially, what that does is bring in a different dynamic that, in my opinion, also makes it more fun.

 What do I need to know to take this program?